defiforyou/Staking-data-collection/README.md

 ```

-For any given range of block heights, this repository can be used to produce a determistic export of a bsc contract and an associated lock contract.
+For any given range of block heights, this repository can be used to produce a determistic export of an EVM contract and an associated lock contract.

 Produces CID: